WysiwygEmail/Magento-Email-Template-Builder/README.md

 # Overwiev

 This is an editor for editing email templates for magento ecommerce system.
-It is designed do design email templates for magento.
-Using the editor you can declaratively spcify fonts, colors, texts for your email templates.
-Only in few clicks.
+It is designed as easy to use for email template editing.
+Using the editor you can declaratively specify fonts, colors, texts, images for your magento email templates.
+Only by few clicks.